SAI3D: Segment Any Instance in 3D Scenes

 The visual comparisons, illustrated in Fig. \ref{fig:visual_scannetpp}, further underscore the effectiveness of our approach.
 Compared with prior works that struggle to generate clean segments on objects of small size, our approach is capable of identifying complex objects in cluttered scenes.
 For example, we succeed in segmenting various items stored in the cabinet while other methods group them together as a single instance.

-\paragraph{Open-vocabulary 3D object querying.} An important application of our method is zero-shot prompt-based instance segmentation.
+\textbf{Open-vocabulary 3D object querying.} An important application of our method is zero-shot prompt-based instance segmentation.
 As depicted in Fig.~\ref{fig:teaser} and \ref{fig:visual_scannetpp_semantic}, our approach effectively segments the 3D scene into clean segments, and identifies specific objects with the input prompts.
 Since our approach generates more detailed and accurate 3D instance segmentation than previous works, we are able to retrieve rare objects like ``toilet roll'' or ``shower gel''.

-\paragraph{Standard 3D segmentation.} Table~\ref{tab:class_agnotic_scannet} reports the class-agnostic instance segmentation results on ScanNet200 dataset, where our method significantly outperforms the open-vocabulary baselines.
-While our approach does not require any training or finetuning on 3D annotation, the supervised method Mask3D suffers from a serious performance drop when transferring from one dataset to another.
-As can be seen in the table, the performance of Mask3D drops from 60.8 to 31.1 in terms of AP due to the domain gap between ScanNet200 and S3DIS.
-This indicates that supervised methods tend to overfit the training data, and lack a generalization ability towards open scenes.
+\textbf{Standard 3D segmentation.} Table~\ref{tab:class_agnotic_scannet} reports the class-agnostic instance segmentation results on ScanNetV2 dataset.
+Our method significantly outperforms the open-vocabulary baselines that do not require any training or finetuning on 3D annotation.
+As seen from the table, the supervised method Mask3D suffers from a performance drop when trained on a different dataset, which indicates that supervised methods tend to overfit the training data, and lack a generalization ability toward open scenes.

-We also evaluate the semantic instance segmentation on ScanNet200 and report the quantitative results in Table \ref{tab:semantic_instance_scannet}.
-We follow OpenMask3D~\cite{takmaz2023openmask3d} to generate semantic labels, which extract the pre-trained per-point OpenScene features~\cite{Peng2023OpenScene} and compute the cosine similarity between text-mask pairs.
-And we keep the mask proposal stage of Mask3D supervised, but modify the semantic label assignment to match the open-vocabulary baselines in order to focus on evaluating the quality of mask proposals.
-As shown in the table, our method clearly results in superior performance than the open-vocabulary baseline, but lags behind the closed-vocabulary Mask3D.
+\yd{Following OpenMask3D \cite{takmaz2023openmask3d}, \textit{semantic} instance segmentation is evaluated on ScanNet200 dataset}, with numerical results in Table \ref{tab:semantic_instance_scannet}. \yd{We adopt the pipeline of OpenMask3D \cite{takmaz2023openmask3d} to assign semantic labels for our method.} As shown in the table, our method clearly results in superior performance than the open-vocabulary baselines, but lags behind \yd{OpenMask3D that relies on the supervised mask proposals}.